-- Q2 2017 was the largest and most active quarter the FinTech sector in Singapore has ever had, with a total of $128.8m invested across 21 deals.
-This $128.8m is over 90% of the total funding the sector saw in the previous five quarters combined.
+- Q2 2017 was the largest and most active quarter for FinTech investment in Singapore there ever been, with a total of $128.8m invested across 21 deals. $128.8m is over 90% of the total investment the sector saw in the previous 5 quarters combined.

-- After a continuous quarter-on-quarter fall between Q1 2016 and Q1 2017, deal activity rose sharply in Q2 2017.
-The record number of transaction of 21 was accompanied by growth in investment that was more than four times the funding levels from the opening quarter of the year and a 50% increase on what was seen in the second quarter of last year.
+- After a continuous QoQ fall between Q1 2016 and Q1 2017, deal activity rose sharply in Q2 2017.
+The 21-deal haul brought an increase of investment that reached more than four times what the opening quarter of the year received, in what was a 50% rise on what was seen in the second quarter of last year.

-- The largest deal in Singapore’s record-breaking quarter, was received by local technology-driven life insurance provider Singapore Life; the investment was led by Impact Capital Holdings and came in the form of a $50m Series A round in late April.
+- The largest deal in Singapore record-breaking quarter was received by local life insurance provider Singapore Life; the investment was led by Impact Capital Holdings with collaboration from London-based holding company IPGL and came in form of a $50m-valued Series A round in late April.

-Over $200m was invested across Singapore’s top 10 FinTech deals since 2014
+Over $200m has been invested across Singapore top 10 FinTech deals since 2014

 - $220.8m was invested across the top ten deals to Singapore-based FinTech companies since the start of 2014, the largest of which was the previously mentioned $50.0m Singapore Life funding round.
 That deal was followed by the $36m Series C round received by AI and Big Data powered monetisation platform Metaps back in 2015.

-- Another notable inclusion includes trading platform Singapore Diamond Investment Exchange (SDiX), which claims to be the world’s first commodity exchange using physical diamonds as capital.
-They raised a $10m Series B in Q2 2017, in a round co-led by the firm’s own co-founder Alain Vandenborre and domestic VC Vertex Ventures.
+- Another notable inclusion includes trading platform Singapore Diamond Investment Exchange (SDiX), which claims to be the world first commodity exchange using physical diamonds as capital.
+They raised a $10m Series B in Q2 2017, in a round co-led by the firm own co-founder Alain Vandenborre and domestic VC Vertex Ventures.

 Over 25% of the FinTech companies in Singapore focus on Payments & Remittances innovation

-- FinTech companies in Singapore are well distributed across the sector, with WealthTech being the only other sector to have more than 10% of the share, with 22 companies.
+- FinTech companies in Singapore are well distributed across the sector, with WealthTech being the only other sector to have more than 10% of the share with 22 companies.
 One of the most prominent Singaporean firms in the sector is OOjiBO.
-The company’s solution works as a full stack retail banking system on a mobile phone.
+The company claims the solution they provide works as a full stack retail banking system on a mobile phone.